tcdi/plrust/doc/src/update-plrust.md

 # Update PL/Rust

 This section explains how to update PL/Rust installations.
-This assumes you installed PL/Rust following our [installation guide](./install-plrust.md) and pgx and PL/Rust are installed using the `postgres` Linux user.
+This assumes you installed PL/Rust following our [installation guide](./install-plrust.md) and pgrx and PL/Rust are installed using the `postgres` Linux user.

-## Update pgx
+## Update pgrx

-A PL/Rust update is often accompanied by an update of the underlying `pgx` project.
-Install the latest version of pgx.
+A PL/Rust update is often accompanied by an update of the underlying `pgrx` project.
+Install the latest version of pgrx.
 Changing into the plrust folder ensures the `rustc` version used for installation is the same required by PL/Rust.